 Goggles are an essential safety item.
 In stormy weather it can be impossible to navigate without proper eye protection.
-At least two people in the party should have good quality snow goggles for this reason and can be used as a backup in case sunglasses are lost or damaged.
+At least two people in the party should have good quality snow goggles during summer and all members should have them in winter. for this reason and can be used as a backup in case sunglasses are lost or damaged.
 A low light orange/yellow lense is best.